 First of all: BABE!
 WE STAN!
 YES BODY LOVE!
 YES RADICAL SELF LOVE!

 This workshop is geared more toward folks who will be learning new tools, rather than seasoned self love pros, but sometimes a refresher can be helpful!

 Is this workshop good for teenagers?

 I would have loved to attend this when I was in high school, it might have saved me from some really harmful behaviors.

 We have had a few parents actually enroll with their teens which I find is often the ideal situation, because the anti-diet language and approach is still considered fairly radical, and teens struggling with body image need all the support they can get.
-Although I cuss occasionally, I really don’t discuss sex or adult topics within the class—however, during the discussion days, participants do talk in their own groups unmoderated.
+Caveats: I swear a fair amount, and there are a few exercises/resources that include nudity and discuss some adult topics.
+During discussion days, participants do talk in their own groups unmoderated.
 Additionally, the facebook group is not heavily monitored either, and adult topics may occasionally pop up.

 These things are easy to opt out of, but it's best if you give me or my workshop coordinator a heads up that you/your teen is under 18.